 Riding a motorcycle feels active.
 You’re outdoors, you’re alert, and you’re moving your body.
 So is riding a motorcycle exercise?
 How does it compare to going for a walk or riding a bike?
 Let’s analyse it in detail.

-I’ve seen this for a long time in my riding career, people say “motorcycling is exercise!” an excuse to go riding, as well as more recently as an excuse to go outside amid a lock-down.
+I’ve seen this for a long time in my riding career, people say “motorcycling is exercise!” an excuse to go riding.

 Let’s get one thing out of the way: Motorcycling has nowhere near the exercise benefits of going for a run, doing an interval training class, or lifting some weights.

 But motorcycling does have some physical benefits, and these are worth exploring and understanding.